 This indicator measures the number of businesses within the RGS that have employees (i.e.; employ more than just the business owner).
 A healthy, diverse regional economy is one of the cornerstones of more sustainable, resilient communities.
 The RGS provides an opportunity to encourage and support the development of a more diverse and healthier regional economy, which in turn will help support the South Okanagan on its journey to become a more sustainable region.
-Between 2014-2015, the number of businesses with employees remained unchanged at 3,247.
+Between 2015-2016, the number of businesses with employees increased by 68.